 Understanding your business

 In planning our audit we need to understand the challenges and opportunities the Authority is facing.
-We set out a summary of our understanding below.
+Whilst recognising there have not been any significant changes from last year, we set out a summary of our understanding below.